-The provisions of the 2019 Senior Secured Credit Facility places certain restrictions and limitations upon the Company.
-These include, among others, restrictions on liens, investments, indebtedness, fundamental changes and dispositions, dividends and distributions, changes in the nature of its business, transactions with affiliates, prepayments of other indebtedness maintenance of certain financial ratios, and certain other non-financial covenants pertaining to activities of the Company during the period covered.
+The provisions of the 2019 Senior Secured Credit Facility places certain restrictions and limitations upon us.
+These include, among others, restrictions on liens, investments, indebtedness, fundamental changes and dispositions, dividends and distributions, changes in the nature of its business, transactions with affiliates, prepayments of other indebtedness maintenance of certain financial ratios, and certain other non-financial covenants pertaining to our activities during the period covered.